thomasnapier/unsupervised-soundscape-segmentation/README.md

 5. reuse processed feature snapshots only when audio reconstruction is not possible;
 6. run dimensionality reduction and clustering grid search;
 7. checkpoint clustering outputs so the kernel can be restarted without losing progress;
-8. regenerate Round 2-style internal results;
+8. regenerate internal results;
 9. regenerate boxplots, spider plots, and Voronoi plots;
 10. regenerate post-hoc GT/external validation tables;
-11. compare recomputed outputs against the original Round 2 and manuscript reference values;
+11. compare recomputed outputs against the original manuscript reference values;
 12. write all new outputs to the reconstruction directory without overwriting the original repository files.

 The notebook does **not** substitute original output files as final results.
 Original files are used only for snapshotting and mismatch auditing.
 Reconstructed outputs are generated separately.